 The Robinson Tower designed by KPF

-Article by
+Article of

 Innovations and curiosities

-Published on
+Posted on

-07 August 2019
+07th August 2019

-Facebook videos: https://www.facebook.com/KohnPedersenFox/videos/342639423284127/
+Facebook Video: https://www.facebook.com/KohnPedersenFox/videos/342639423284127/

-Photo Robinson tower designed by KPF
+Photo Robinson Tower designed by KPF

 Source: https://www.kpf.com/current/news/kpf-designed-robinson-tower-opens-in-singapore